jakewebber/LoLQuickStats/README.md

 ###Current Version: 1.0
 <i>Instant stats for your League of Legends team lobby before you load in game, just a few clicks away.</i>

-LoLQuickStats retrieves summoner names and selected champions from a League of Legends lobby screenshot.
-You can quickly look up your team's winrates, mastery levels, and more for the champions they're playing.
-All before you load into the game.
-It's faster than any other tool for looking up complete team stats with champion-specific information.
+LoLQuickStats is faster than any other tool for looking up complete team stats with champion-specific information.
+It retrieves summoner names and selected champions from a League of Legends lobby screenshot and quickly looks your team's winrates, mastery levels, and more for the champions they're playing -- **before you load into the game.**

 ##[DOWNLOAD HERE](https://github.com/jakewebber/LoLQuickStats/blob/master/LoLQuickStats.zip?raw=true)
 and run `LoLQuickStats.jar`